 Make 'At the Creek', your first stop when visiting Julia Creek.

 Located on the main street, 'At the Creek' is Outback Queensland's Visitor Centre of 2015 (and has also won a number of awards in 2017) and offers a reat selection of travel information brochures, maps and a range of souvenirs that can only be found in Julia Creek.
 Our friendly local staff are dedicated to helping you experience and enjoy all that Julia Creek, the McKinlay Shire and Outback Queensland has to offer.

 Where else in the world do you get to meet a cute but crazy little dunnart?

 Duncan McIntyre Museum

-An interesting collection of memorabilia can be found at the newly renovated Duncan McIntyre Museum located in Burke Street.
+An interesting collection of memorabilia can be found at the Duncan McIntyre Museum located in Burke Street.